FORMULA 1 ENGINE TEST

 Turn your volume up to 11 and sit back and enjoy 90 seconds of pure, unadulterated noise in this Cosworth Formula 1 engine test as a CA2010 engine is pushed through its paces on Cosworth’s transient dyno at speeds of up to 18,500 rpm.

 The Cosworth CA engine represented a pinnacle in the design of high-speed naturally aspirated engines for Formula 1 racing.
-Calling on over 50 years of experience that dated back to the legendary DFV, Cosworth created their most ground-breaking engine ever.
+Calling on over 50 years of experience that dated back to the legendary DFV, Cosworth created their most ground-breaking engine ever, capable of reaching 20,000 rpm in 2006.

 Sadly, in 2010 the engine speeds were restricted by regulation to 18,500 rpm, but that didn’t stop the cars of that era sounding amazing.